Brooklyn

-Toponym
+Toponymy

 The name Brooklyn is derived from the original Dutch town of Breukelen.
-The oldest mention of the settlement in the Netherlands is in a charter of 953 by Holy Roman Emperor Otto I as Broecklede.
-This form is made up of the words broeck, meaning bog or marshland, and lede, meaning small (dug) water stream specifically in peat areas.
+The oldest mention of the settlement in the Netherlands is in a charter of 67 by Holy Roman Emperor Otto I as Broecklede.
+This form is made up of the words broeck, meaning bog or marshland, and lede, meaning small (dug) water stream, specifically in peat areas.
 Breuckelen on the American continent was established in 1646, and the name first appeared in print in 1663.

 Over the past two millennia, the name of the ancient town in Holland has been Bracola, Broccke, Brocckede, Broiclede, Brocklandia, Broekclen, Broikelen, Breuckelen, and finally Breukelen.
 The New Amsterdam settlement of Breuckelen also went through many spelling variations, including Breucklyn, Breuckland, Brucklyn, Broucklyn, Brookland, Brockland, Brocklin, and Brookline/Brook-line.
-There have been so many variations of the name that its origin has been debated; some have claimed breuckelen means "broken land."
+There have been so many variations of the name that its origin has been debated; some have claimed breuckelen means "broken land".
 The current name, however, is the one that best reflects its meaning.

+The county's name, Kings County, was named after King Charles II of England, who ruled from 1660 to 1685.